-The next push to combat climate change comes next month in Spain, when more than 190 countries meet to tackle global warming.
+The next push to combat climate change comes soon in Spain, when more than 190 countries meet to tackle global warming.
 Here’s what to expect.

 At the end of a year in which devastating wildfires, ice melt and floods have seldom been out of the headlines, delegations from more than 190 countries will gather next month for another major conference seeking ways to curb climate change.